 Concerns about the future of this species have grown over the last few years and hippopotamus are now classed as vulnerable by the International Union for Conservation of Nature and Natural Resources (on the IUCN red list).
 According to the IUCN, the most recent population estimates suggest a 7-20% decline in hippo populations over the past decade.
-Threats to hippos include habitat loss and poaching for meat and the ivory in their teeth and tusks.
+Threats to hippos include habitat loss, and poaching for meat and their ivory teeth.